-We address particular aspects of the curriculum in more detail for each term.
+After each assessment point, the 'headlines' are identified for the new term.
+We address particular aspects of the curriculum in more detail.
 We include links between areas of learning and development and opportunities for ICT.
-Learning objectives, assessment opportunities, and activities and experiences for each area of learning and development are identified.
-Topic webs are shared with parents and children at the beginning of each term.
+We identify learning objectives, activities and experiences for each area of learning and development and base them around a particular theme, which is usually through texts.
+Thematic plans are shared with parents and children at the beginning of each term.
 They are used to assess prior knowledge and understanding and to enable the children to have an input into the direction of the topic.